Asian Language School

 6 Television Dramas to Learn Chinese for Business

 When adult learners study general Chinese, they are rarely presented with vocabularies used in professional contexts.
 Instead, they will learn words and phrases for general conversation.
 However, using industry specific vocabularies is common during conversations among working adults.
-Thus, learning Chinese for business will be very helpful in propelling your Chinese language skills.
-Below we have selected six Chinese drama series of modern China that contain useful dialogues for work circumstances.
+Thus, watching television dramas that show conversation in Chinese workplaces will be very helpful in propelling your Chinese language skills for business.
+Below we have selected six Chinese drama series of modern China that contain useful dialogues for work circumstances, some can be watched on Viki using dual subtitles for language learning.
 Viewers will acquire Chinese vocabularies used in various professional contexts, such as in legal, marketing, human resources, international relations, international business, and information technology.

 Medalist Lawyer Heir 继承人

 The drama revolves around family inheritance and all the main characters work as inheritance lawyers.
 The theme of the story is narrow and repetitive so you will hear the same words repeated throughout the series, which makes this drama an excellent choice to learn new vocabularies in the legal sector.
 Click here to watch the trailer.

 The drama depicts the life of five adults who work in the market research field.
 Most of the story revolves around the leading actress’ divorced life as a single mother and her return to the work force.
 There are some scenes that depict the characters’ working life in the office, so you will get to learn some useful workplace language.

 The drama revolves around the working life of headhunting professionals.
 There is heavy use of business world phrases and jargons on industry scenes, but the drama also contains love stories so you will come across conversations on relationships as well.
 Tip: You can start on the fifth episode as the first four centre on the lead character’s personal life.
 Click here to watch the trailer.